-- I.l.
+- II.
 The Government is responsible for defining the overall process for the development, operation, closure and institutional control of borehole disposal facilities, including siting Requirement 1 of SSR-5 [4].
 In accordance with applicable laws and regulatory requirements, the Government should ensure that interested parties are involved at appropriate stages in decision-making for radioactive waste management facilities and activities, including borehole disposal facilities para.
 3.7 of SSR-5 [4].
 The operating organization is required to carry out all the necessary activities for site selection and evaluation Requirement 3 of SSR-5 [4].
 In addition to reviewing the safety case, the regulatory body should consider whether a site is suitable as part of its review and assessment processes GSG-13 [30]. - I2.
-When selecting a site for a disposal facility, the recommended approach is to select a site at which a safe facility can be developed rather than, for example, trying to identify a conceptual 'best' or 'safest' site something that would be practically impossible to demonstrate and also probably so expensive that it would be counter to the interests of people and the environment. - I3.
+When selecting a site for a disposal facility, the recommended approach is to select a site at which a safe facility can be developed rather than, for example, trying to identify a conceptual 'best' or 'safest' site. - I3.
 Safety (i.e. protection of humans and the environment from undue radiation risks Safety Glossary [5]) should be the primary consideration in siting a borehole disposal facility.
 If a reasonable assurance of safety can be provided for the development of a disposal facility at several candidate sites, the operating organization should consider a range of other factors when selecting between the possible sites.